Estradiol/norethindrone (Absorbed through the skin)

 - Wear the patch at all times until it is time to put on a new one.
 Do not expose the patch to the sun for long periods of time.

-- If the patch comes off, just put it back on in a different spot.
-If it won't stick, put on a new patch but continue to follow your original schedule for changing your patch.
+- If a patch falls off, just put it back on a different area.
+If the patch does not stick completely, put on a new patch, but continue to follow your original schedule for changing to a new one.

 Drugs and Foods to Avoid